Not sure about the implications of paying tax in Canada as an Australian citizen? Check out this article from our trusted partner Taxback.com!

 - Costs related to purchase of gluten-free food for coeliac

-To file your Canadian tax return you’ll need your social insurance number and final cumulative payslip or T4.
+To file your Canadian tax return you’ll need your social insurance number and final cumulative payslip or your T4 document.

-Taxback.com can help you track these down if you lose them!
+Taxback.com can help you track these documents down if you lose them!

 9. Your Australian tax situation

-Australian residency is very dependent on your personal circumstances so it can be helpful to get professional advice on your specific situation.
+Australian residency is dependent on your personal circumstances, so it can be helpful to get professional advice on your specific situation.

 There are specific things to consider if you are moving away for a while, including:

-- Superannuation: You should speak to your superannuation consultant regarding benefits you have built up and explore options of rolling over existing benefits or cash in policies only if you plan on moving permanently abroad, otherwise there is no point to move the SA and then move it back after 1-2 years.
+- Superannuation: You should speak to your superannuation consultant regarding benefits you have built up, and explore options of rolling over existing benefits or cash in policies, only if you plan on moving permanently abroad, otherwise there is no point to move to the SA and then move it back after 1-2 years.

-The tax year in Australia is July 1 to June 30 each year, so if you have an income of more than $18,200 you’re expected to pay taxes and file a return if applicable.
-And you should do so by October 30.
+The tax year in Australia is July 1 to June 30 each year, so if you have an income of more than $18,200, you’re expected to pay taxes and file a return if applicable.
+You should do so by October 31.